puneet166/Payatu-problem-Statement/README.md

 * How to create account as a admin?
-1. go to project folder and open command prompt make sure you are in project directory run the given command -``` python manage.py createsuperuser ```
+1. Go to project folder and open command prompt make sure you are in project directory run the given command -``` python manage.py createsuperuser ```
 2. Then enter the Username of your choice and press enter.
 3. Then enter the Email address and press enter.(It can be left blank)
 4. Enter password and confirm password then hit enter.
 5. Now we can login into our Django Admin page by running the command python manage.py runserver .
 Then, open a Web browser and go to        “/admin/” on your local domain – e.g., http://127.0.0.1:8000/admin/ and then enter the same Username and Password.

  * How to upload new template by the admin?
-  1. after login as a admin
+  1. After login as a admin
   2. Click uploadfile button in left hand side on admin deskboard.
   3. Click on add button then add file.